 We’re looking for someone who won’t be satisfied with the status quo.
 We want people who take notice when things could and should be changed or improved, who find new processes to make things work more smoothly and streamlined, who are eager to test new methods and software.

 In our business, priorities can change from minute to minute.
 We want team members who can quickly pivot and redirect their attention – that is, the ability to change gears, think on one’s feet and be resourceful about planning and executing projects and tasks.

 This is critical in building and maintaining relationships.
 We want our team members to answer or reply to requests and messages in a timely manner, both internally and to our clients.
 It means paying attention, putting value on the communication and responding clearly and directly.

 Beyond just getting work done, this means seeing the big picture, understanding what actions will be most productive, and working to ensure that we continually contribute to our clients’ success.
 It means understanding priorities, setting goals, managing one’s time and being industrious and fruitful.

 It is good to believe in oneself and have a healthy esteem for one’s abilities.
 Self-confident people are willing to take risks, ask questions and admit mistakes.
 It’s an innate approach to life that can motivate and inspire others.

 We want people that are mindful of more than what they may strictly be responsible for.
-From being exact about details, to not letting seemingly minuscule things slip by, to turning off the lights when leaving and emptying the dishwasher, we value awareness, alertness and diligence.
+From being exact about details, to not letting seemingly minuscule things slip by, to serving our community in the same way we serve our clients, to turning off the lights when leaving and emptying the dishwasher, we value awareness, alertness and diligence.